ariatemplates/hashspace/public/samples/timer/description.md

 [#output]

+The most important point to understand is that **hashspace is reprocessing JavaScript** to introduce a partial polyfill to [Object.observe][objobserve] in order to detect changes that occur to JavaScript objects.
+Hashspace actually uses a transpiler to encapsulate assignments with an internal **$set()** method that performs the assignment and notifies the potential observers.
+You can see the result [here][timer.hsp].

-The most important point to note in this example is the **$set** utility that has to be used to update objects or values in the data-model.
-This utility ensures that objects observing the data-model will be notified of the changes.
-In the mid-term this utility should become obsolete once the [Object.observe][objobserve] feature is implemented by all web-browsers.
+In the mid-term the *$set()* utility will become obsolete once the [Object.observe][objobserve] feature is implemented by all web-browsers - and hashspace will rely on the browser's Object.observe implementation.

 The $set function has the following signature: